 Communication is a part of the job: Tubik Studio meeting with colleagues at different events

 Behance Portfolio Review in Dnipro, Ukraine hosted by Tubik Studio

 Tip 7.
 Live the job, don’t just do it

 As has been already mentioned above, one of the fundamentals of creating efficient products is keeping theory and practice together.
 However, don’t think that it’s only about YOUR particular product.
 It is also about the products by others.
 You should live your job all the time, you should practically know and use the most trendy stuff of your trade, otherwise, you risk to lose the feeling of reality and link to your user.
 To understand your user, you should BE a user.
 Actively use social networks and applications, don’t forget to update your soft, try the newest features of mailing, instagram your life and work.
 Feel every step of using various products so that your own success and failures could tell you how to avoid bugs and drawbacks in your designs.

-Hope, these tips will help you somehow and sincerely wish you good luck in every step you’re going to make on your design path.
+Hopefully, these tips will help you somehow, and we sincerely wish you good luck in every step you’re going to make on your design path.

 Researched and collected by Marina Yalanska, content writer for Tubik Studio